openshift-labs/learn-katacoda/middleware/serverless/01-prepare.md

 networking-istio-679dfcd5d7-2pbl4   1/1     Running   0          82s
 webhook-55b96d44f6-sxj7p            1/1     Running   0          84s
 ```

-## Login to the cluster

-To begin we need to first login to OpenShift using the `developer` user.
-Login by executing: `oc login -u developer -p developer`{{execute T1}}

 There we go!
 You are all set to kickstart your serverless journey with **OpenShift Serverless**.
 Click continue to go to next module on how to deploy your first severless service.